 “Attention all villagers!
 All those who returned from Guangdong, Hunan, Sichuan, Chongqing, Anhui, Henan, and Beijing must register at the village checkpoint with your ID card as soon as possible!
 Also, the roads leading to Xiying village and Tangying village will be blocked today!
 Those who intended to go out for visits must give up those plans!
 Those who want to visit other villages or go to the county supermarket must bring an ID card!”

 Old Zhang must be too nervous to notice that he contradicted himself.
 How could anyone go to other villages or the supermarket if the roads have been blocked?
-My cousin working at the county supermarket told me on WeChat that they have hardly seen any customers, except at the ethyl alcohol counter.
+My cousin who works at the county supermarket told me on WeChat that they have hardly seen any customers, except at the disinfectant counter.

 Zhang continues, “One more thing, if your chickens are roaming free outside, lose no time to pen them.
 If your dog is fastened outdoors, get it inside immediately!
 It’ll be embarrassing for you if you wait for us to catch them!”